-Japanese Kerria Kerria japonica
+Golden Guinea Japanese Kerria Kerria japonica 'Golden Guinea'

-Height: 6 feet Spread: 6 feet
+Height: 5 feet Spread: 6 feet

 Sunlight: O D

 Hardiness Zone: 4b

 Description:

-A colorful spring blooming shrub featuring bright golden flowers on thin, colorful stems and light green leaves; spreads by suckering to form a natural mass; use in groupings in partial shade in the garden, complemented by other plants
+A colorful spring blooming shrub featuring bright golden flowers on thin, colorful stems, flowers are much larger than the species; spreads by suckering to form a natural mass; use in groupings in partial shade in the garden, complemented by other plants Ornamental Features Golden Guinea Japanese Kerria features showy gold flowers along the branches from early to mid spring.

-Ornamental Features

-Japanese Kerria features showy yellow flowers along the branches from early to mid spring.
 It has light green deciduous foliage.
 The narrow leaves turn lemon yellow in fall.
 The smooth bark and lime green branches add an interesting dimension to the landscape.

-Landscape Attributes

-Japanese Kerria is a dense multi-stemmed deciduous shrub with an upright spreading habit of growth.
+Landscape Attributes Golden Guinea Japanese Kerria is a dense multi-stemmed deciduous shrub with an upright spreading habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.
+This is a high maintenance shrub that will require regular care and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
+Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration; - Suckering

-Japanese Kerria flowers Photo courtesy of NetPS Plant Finder
+Golden Guinea Japanese Kerria flowers Photo courtesy of NetPS Plant Finder

-Japanese Kerria in bloom Photo courtesy of NetPS Plant Finder
+Golden Guinea Japanese Kerria in bloom Photo courtesy of NetPS Plant Finder